In 1956, Rev. Mildred Park founded the Unity Study Group.

 From June 2001 to November 2002, Unity of Fairfax was dispersed across the area: Sunday services were held at Fairfax High School; office business was conducted from a donated space in the Mastercraft Furniture Store; and classes, choir rehearsal, and other meetings were held in a nearby private home called Pinecrest.
 A volunteer drove the van each Sunday to transport the bookstore, podium and platform chairs, youth supplies, coffee pots, and other materials to Fairfax High School.

-At last, in November 2002, we moved into our new church building: a beautiful, modern structure.
-In 2003, Unity of Fairfax members decided to rename the original church building The Mildred Park Center in honor of our founder.
+At last, in November 2002, we moved into our new building: a beautiful, modern structure.
+In 2003, Unity of Fairfax members decided to rename the original building The Mildred Park Center in honor of our founder.

 Jean Lentz, fourth from left, was project manager for construction of the current building in 2002